-Effective as of the date the registration statement of which this prospectus forms a part is declared effective by the SEC, the members of our compensation committee will consist of , and . will be the chairperson of our compensation committee.
-Each of , and is a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act and meets the requirements for independence under the current Nasdaq Listing Rules.
+The members of our compensation committee consist of John Orwin, David Lubner and Reid Huber.
+John Orwin is the chairperson of our compensation committee.
+Each of John Orwin, David Lubner and Reid Huber is a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act and meets the requirements for independence under the current Nasdaq Listing Rules.
 Our compensation committee is responsible for, among other things:

-- reviewing and approving the compensation of our executive officers, including reviewing and approving corporate goals and objectives with respect to compensation; - authority to act as an administrator of our equity incentive plans; - reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; - · reviewing and recommending that our board of directors approve the compensation for our non-employee board members; and - establishing and reviewing general policies relating to compensation and benefits of our employees.
+- reviewing and approving the compensation of our executive officers, including reviewing and approving corporate goals and objectives with respect to compensation; - · authority to act as an administrator of our equity incentive plans; - reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; - · reviewing and recommending that our board of directors approve the compensation for our non-employee board members; and - establishing and reviewing general policies relating to compensation and benefits of our employees.